 This is a question I’ve been asked, so while I’ve written a long article about passing on a life of prayer, I thought it might also be handy to have a quick list of top tips to help you pray together as a family.

-- Have regular times and places for prayer like grace at the table before meals and prayers while lying down in bed before sleeping.
+- Have regular times and places for prayer like grace at the table before meals and prayers while lying in bed before sleeping.

 - Use events as triggers to pray such as with prayers for safety when setting out in the car or praying for emergency services when you see them.